Abbas proposes three-year Israeli pullout from West Bank

 Israeli officials have called such a deployment vital to their country's security, voicing concern the West Bank could become a staging ground for Palestinian militant attacks if Israeli troops pulled out completely.
 Some officials have advocated a 40-year Israeli military presence.

-Appearing to address such fears, Abbas said the Palestinians were willing for a third party such as NATO, the U.S.-led alliance, to "take Israel's place after the withdrawal ... to assure both sides that things will continue as normal".
+Appearing to address those fears, Abbas said the Palestinians were willing for a third party, such as NATO, the U.S.-led alliance, to "take Israel's place after the withdrawal ... to assure both sides that things will continue as normal".

 "We counted 1,040 cases that were handled by the Palestinian security services in 2013.
 How many of them went to trial?
-Zero," Yaalon told the forum.
+Zero," Yaalon told the conference hosted by Tel Aviv University's INSS think-tank.

 In the same period, Yaalon said, Israel had arrested some 3,000 Palestinians, many of whom were later imprisoned.

-Yaalon, who balks at the idea of removing any Jewish settlements from the West Bank ratcheted up acrimony this month with an Israeli newspaper quoting him as dismissing U.S. Secretary of State John Kerry, the peace patron, as "messianic".
+Yaalon is a stalwart of Prime Minister Benjamin Netanyahu, who balks at Palestinian calls to remove Jewish settlements from the West Bank.
+Yaalon ratcheted up acrimony this month with an Israeli newspaper quoting him as dismissing U.S. Secretary of State John Kerry, the peace patron, as "messianic".

 Asked what his administration was doing to maintain West Bank calm, Abbas said: "All the security forces are devoted to performing their duty to prevent arms smuggling and their use within the Palestinian Authority or Israel."